GASTROINTESTINAL ISSUES

 It’s an impossible game to try to avoid stress .
 Since stress is ubiquitous, it’s how you react to it that counts the most when it comes to your wellbeing.
 So vagus nerve stimulation can be a tool you use during any moment you need to de-stress.

 “Stimulating the vagus nerve tricks your brain into thinking that everything is okay,” says D’Elia Assenza.
-A great time to stimulate the vagus nerve, she says, is when you’re experiencing a heightened state of anxiety or stress.
+A great time to stimulate the vagus nerve, she says, is when experiencing a heightened state of anxiety or stress situations.
 “When something feels out of your control, these exercises are something you can do that’s in your control,” says D’Elia Assenza.
 You can also practice vagus nerve exercises regularly to better build up your resilience against stress.
 “I believe we should prioritize our stress every day—even when we don’t feel like we’re stressed.
 It’s such a huge part of having optimal health,” she says.

 Benefits of vagus nerve stimulation

 Consider what happens when your sympathetic nervous system is keyed up —maybe you’re stuck in traffic, just received a nasty email, feel overwhelmed at your job, or had a fight with your partner or a friend.
 “When you’re in fight-or-flight mode, the job of the SNS is to promote survival.
 So, in the face of a threat, your body wants to make sure you can run for your life: Your heart rate increases, your pupils dilate, and other systems you don’t need at the moment are down-regulated.
 Meaning digestion, immune, and reproductive systems slow,” says D’Elia Assenza.
-When you employ exercises that tell your brain and body that all is well , you not only can tap into a better headspace, but your physical health benefits, too.
+When you employ vagus nerve exercises that tell your brain and body that all is well, you not only can tap into a better headspace, but your physical health benefits, too.

-In essence, the vagus nerve plays an important role in the gut-brain axis , which affects your mood and has been implicated in the development of depression and anxiety .
 Another study , published in the same journal, noted that vagus nerve stimulation may be an additional therapy for treatment-resistant depression and posttraumatic stress disorder.
 (Of course, these exercises are not a substitute for treatment your provider has recommended for you.)

 Doing vagus nerve exercises also increases your vagal tone, which D’Elia Assenza describes as your capacity to handle stress and determines how quickly you can bounce back from stressful events.
 “Think of it like exercise—you may stimulate your ab muscles by doing crunches to have greater muscle tone in your core,” she says.